islamicoccult/islamicoccult.github.io/_posts/2021-09-14-margaret_gaida.md

 ***

-[^1]: al-Qabīṣī, Abū-'ṣ-Ṣaqr ʻAbd-al-ʻAzīz Ibn-ʻUt̲mān, The Introduction to Astrology: Editions of the Arabic and Latin texts and an English translation, edited and translated by Charles Burnett, Keiji Yamamoto, and Michio Yano, Warburg Institute Studies and Texts 2, London: Warburg Institute, 2004, 1:(3), 19.
+[^1]: al-Qabīṣī, Abū-'ṣ-Ṣaqr ʻAbd-al-ʻAzīz Ibn-ʻUt̲mān, *The Introduction to Astrology: Editions of the Arabic and Latin texts and an English translation*, edited and translated by Charles Burnett, Keiji Yamamoto, and Michio Yano, Warburg Institute Studies and Texts 2, London: Warburg Institute, 2004, 1:(3), 19.

 [^2]: al-Qabīṣī, Introduction, 4:(4), 115.